davedoesdemos/DataPlatformBackupDR/Index.md

 ## <a name="PrepAndTrain"></a>Prep and Train
 Prep and Train is used to model data either for warehousing or for machine learning purposes.
 This area can take one of two approaches; either an ad-hoc experimental approach, or an industrialised and tested approach.
 Generally you will end up with two stores here, one for experimentation early on in the project lifecycle, or for ongoing analysis and the other for refined processes.
 These areas can be treated differently for backup and DR purposes and it's likely that the RPO and RTO for each is going to be different.

 For the industrialised processes, you will usually have more strict SLAs in place since other processes and systems will almost certainly rely on them.
 Scripts and systems will change less often and will usually be managed through change control (e.g. ITIL) or DevOps (e.g. Agile).

 For the experimental processes things may be a bit more ad hoc and so backup might need to be in the hands of users such as data scientists rather than defined processes and technology.
 With new pipelines being created more often it is much harder to enforce backups.
 ### <a name="PrepAndTrainBackup"></a>Backup
-Scripts
+#### Scripts
+Generally speaking, scripts will be stored in a Git repository such as GitHub.
+This will allow for commits to be used as snapshots for backup since a commit is needed any time an item changes.
-modeled data
+#### modeled data
-infrastructure configurations
+#### infrastructure configurations
 ### <a name="PrepAndTrainDisasterRecovery"></a>Disaster Recovery
 ## <a name="Model"></a>Model
 Within the model layer of the solution, data is generally ingested into a product where it can be queried.
 The decision of whether to back this up will depend on how data is generally ingested.
 Here, we have two options, often based on load times as to which is chosen: